 1. Lack of Nectar

-• Louder bees- If your bees are noticeably louder and linger outside of the hive, it could be an indicator that they are irritable and hungry due to the lack of nectar.
+Louder bees: If your bees are buzzing more loudly than usual or hanging around the entrance, they may be frustrated and hungry due to the lack of nectar.

 How do I solve this problem?